The effect of role-based resource allocation on epidemic dynamics: Conclusion

 In theory, we extend the microscopic Markov chain to our model.
 Notably, by means of convolution, we precisely calculate the average recovery probability.
 Our findings show that when the average links among resource recipients is high, the theoretical results are in excellent agreement with the simulation results.

-In line with the majority of previous research, our role-based resource allocation approach did not incorporate the cost of resources.
+In this paper, some of the assumptions effectively isolated the key parts of the resource allocation process for study, which also provides an opportunity to discuss more complex real-world scenarios in future research.
+On the one hand, in the modern healthcare system, the allocators can achieve resource sharing through means such as referrals (meaning that a small number of \~{D}-\~{D} links may exist), which will also make the resource distribution more even.
+On the other hand, the operation mode of clinics does indeed satisfy the assumption that resource allocation is completely halted immediately after the allocator is infected.
+However, hospitals can operate even with reduced capacity.
+Therefore, a gradual failure mechanism is also worth exploring.
+Finally, in line with the majority of previous research, our role-based resource allocation approach did not incorporate the cost of resources.
 Once resource costs were taken into account, not all individuals would engage in treatment proactively and cooperatively.
 Therefore, it is essential to conduct research on the co-evolution of cooperation and disease transmission~\cite{PhysRevResearch.7.023211}.
 Meanwhile, individuals will form highly individualized and distinct perceptions of the same resource cost based on their own biases and experiences~\cite{tgkt-54gc}.